ovh/docs/pages/web/microsoft-collaborative-solutions/migration_control_panel/guide.en-gb.md

 ### Step 1: Define your project.

 Email Pro and Exchange solutions have a common feature base.
 However, there are differences in use cases.
 By choosing an Exchange address, you get all the collaborative features, such as calendar and contact synchronisation.
-The Email Pro solution offers a few, but they are limited to use via webmail only.
+The Email Pro solution offers a few features, but they are limited to webmail use only.

 Before you proceed, it’s important to find out to which solution you would like to migrate your MX Plan email addresses.
-To help you choose this, go to the OVHcloud professional [email solutions page](https://www.ovh.co.uk/emails/){.external}, which offers a detailed comparison of the solutions.
+To help you choose this, go to the [OVHcloud professional email solutions page](https://www.ovh.co.uk/emails/){.external}, which offers a detailed comparison of the solutions.
 You can add the solutions together, and use one or more Email Pro and Exchange accounts for the same domain name.
 Furthermore, if you need to migrate multiple accounts, we recommend that you set up a migration plan.

 ### Step 2: order your Email Pro or Exchange accounts

 This step is optional if you already have an Exchange or Email Pro service to which you are migrating.

-If you do not wish to do this, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, then click `Order`{.action} in the services bar on the left-hand side.
+Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, then click `Order`{.action} in the services bar on the left-hand side.
 Then select the service you want to order.
-You will be taken to the order page.
-Follow the steps, then wait until the service is actually installed.
-An email will be sent to you as soon as it is complete.
+You will be redirected to the order page.
+Follow the steps, then wait until the service is fully installed.
+An email will be sent to you as soon as the installation is complete.

 > [!primary]
 >